avramlavinsky/simple-data-binding/README.md

 Two-way data-binding has been a key selling point for many JavaScript frameworks, but it shouldn't be sole justification for adopting a framework.
 Frameworks have their costs.
 They are increasingly complex, short-lived, and weighty.
 </p>
 <p>
-<em>Simple Data Binding offers two-way data-binding à la carte </em> but can still render complex dynamic pages.
+<em>Simple Data Binding offers two-way data-binding à la carte </em> but can still offers all the tools required to render the most complex dynamic pages (including templates, watches, and attribute based methods (directives).
 </p>
 <p>
 <strong>Check out the <a href="https://avramlavinsky.github.io/simple-data-binding/examples/examples.html">CODEPEN examples</a> and <a href="https://avramlavinsky.github.io/simple-data-binding/docs/guide.html">user's guide</a>.</strong>